About Donorcentricity Pty Ltd

 Mark has over 25 years senior management experience in development and consultancy roles for well-known not-for-profits and educational institutions.

-Mark began his professional career in marketing, first in publishing and telecommunications and then moved into development and fundraising roles for universities and not-for-profits.
-He developed an understanding of the art and science of capital campaigns as a Campaign Director working for FMC on campaigns for The Royal Flying Doctor Service and Vision Australia.
+Mark began his professional career in marketing, first in publishing and telecommunications and then in development and fundraising roles for universities and not-for-profits.
+He developed an understanding of the art and science of capital campaigns as a Campaign Director working for Fundraising Management Consultants (FMC) on campaigns for The Royal Flying Doctor Service and Vision Australia.
 Mark has since built and directed many successful multi-million dollar fundraising and advancement programs.

 Mark established Donorcentricity Pty Ltd in 2012.
 In 2013 he completed feasibility studies for a professional medical association as input to their strategic fundraising plan and a national association preparing for a capital campaign.
-In 2014 he worked with a number of organisations to develop their fundraising capacity; a medical research institute in WA; an educational institution in VIC; a vision related charity in NSW; a start-up charity in NSW; and he conducted a membership survey in NSW for Fundraising Institute Australia.
-In 2018 Donorcentricity Pty Ltd's clients are in multiple sectors and located across Australia, including clients establishing their fundraising strategy and clients with active capital campaigns.
+In 2014 he worked with a number of organisations to develop their fundraising capacity; a medical research institute in WA; an educational institution in VIC; a vision related charity in NSW; and he conducted a membership survey in NSW for Fundraising Institute Australia.
+In 2021 Donorcentricity Pty Ltd's clients are in multiple sectors and located across Australia, including clients establishing their fundraising strategy and clients with active capital campaigns.

 As Director, Institutional Advancement with Macquarie University, Mark developed and implemented an integrated advancement strategy and a University-wide fundraising campaign portfolio which achieved over $8 million in 2010.
 In 2011, the bequest pipeline was built to exceed $12 million (including confirmed and intending bequests), and in 2010 the first multi-million dollar confirmed bequest was secured; He established an alumni relations strategy and program which saw a large increase in alumni actively engaged with the University; Secured two sponsored professorial chairs and successfully implemented the University's first annual appeal.